 Events & Updates

-You’re invited to a live Zoom training hosted by JBC and facilitated by Activist-in-Residence Shannon Perez-Darby of Mandatory Reporting is Not Neutral.
+A live Zoom training exploring mandatory reporting and why mandatory reporting harm reduction is essential to re-examining the root causes of and preventing child sexual abuse.
+Hosted by JBC and facilitated by Activist-in-Residence Shannon Perez-Darby of Mandatory Reporting is Not Neutral.